View for:

 accordion icon

-We ask you to come to the treatment without any accompanying persons.
+We kindly ask that you come to your appointment without any accompanying persons.

 Do I have to wear a mask in the Time for Wax salon?